AndyHuntYork/AudioKit-Course-Materials/4-AudioFileReverb/README.md

-# AudioFilePlayback
+# AudioFileReverb

-The Hello World app demonstrates how to play an audio file.
+The AudioFileReverb app demonstrates how to play an audio file.

 The documentation for `AKReverb` can be found [here](http://audiokit.io/docs/Classes/AKReverb.html).